ibm-cloud-docs/sap/sap-terraform-s4hana-ha.md

     |SAP_MAIN_PASSWORD	|SAP main password or use a secret that is stored in Secrets Manager.|
     |SAP_SID  |SAP sid|

 4. Review and update the optional parameters.
 The Ansible scripts expect the SAP kits to be in the default locations listed.
-For more information, see the [Readme file - Input Parameters](https://github.com/IBM-Cloud/sap-s4hana-ha/blob/main/README.md#16-general-input-variables).
+For more information, see the [Readme file - Input Parameters](https://github.com/IBM-Cloud/sap-s4hana-ha/blob/main/README.md#16-general-input-variables){: external}.

     |Parameter	|Description|
     |-----|-------|